-Zygomatic implants may be the newcomer in the world of fixing damaged or missing teeth, but these have proven effective in a lot of applications and exceedingly high success rates.
+Zygomatic implants may be the newcomer in the world of fixing damaged or missing teeth, but these have proven effective in a lot of applications and have exceedingly high success rates.
 They have been especially popular with those who aren’t eligible to get traditional dental implants.

 What are Zygomatic Implants?

 Zygomatic implants are implanted into the zygomatic bone (the cheekbone) and used to replace the teeth in the upper jaw.
 Whether it's a few loose teeth (which can happen because of severe periodontal disease), teeth that are severely damaged (or even decayed), or an entire arch of missing teeth, these implants make it happen.
 When used with traditional implants, they can be used to replace both upper and lower teeth.
 And if you don't have enough bone mass so that you can get traditional dental implants, It is still an option!
 This is because unlike traditional implants, where the implant fuses with the maxillary bone, it can fixed into the zygomatic bone (bone which doesn't lose bone mass because of missing teeth or periodontal disease, and is denser than the maxillary bone).
 And because of being implanted in the cheekbones, it is longer than traditional implants.

 Developed in the 1990s, even though these are a relatively new treatment option to fix broken or missing teeth, they have a number of benefits over traditional dental implants:

 - Can be used to replace loose teeth, severely damaged/decayed teeth, and arch of missing teeth.

 - They are implanted into the cheekbone, which is denser than the maxillary bone, so it provides a solid anchor point for the implant.